hubtty/hubtty/README.rst

 outstanding tasks that Hubtty must perform in order to be fully up to date.
-Some of these tasks are more complicated than others, and some of them will end up creating new tasks (for instance, one task may be to search for new pull requests in a project which will then produce 5 new tasks if there are 5 new pull requests).
+Some of these tasks are more complicated than others, and some of them will end up creating new tasks (for instance, one task may be to search for new pull requests in a repository which will then produce 5 new tasks if there are 5 new pull requests).

 If Hubtty is offline, it will so indicate in the status bar.
 It will